nadahammadii/ToDoList/README.md

 * Adding new tasks with descriptions
 * Marking tasks as completed
 * Removing completed tasks
-* Optionally setting due dates for tasks (if your app functionality includes this)

 ## This project serves as a starting point for further development and customization to cater to specific needs.
 Installation: